globeandmail/ansible-role-amazon-cloudwatch-agent/README.md

 #### It's recommended that you declare `aws_cwa_key_access` and `aws_cwa_key_secret` in either a vault-encypted var file, or as vault-encrypted strings within a var file.

 ### aws_cwa_cfgs
-Path (absolute, or relative to playbook) containing the template named "amazon-cloudwatch-agent.json.j2" for the CloudWatch Agent config
+Path (absolute, or relative to playbook) containing the TEMPLATE named "amazon-cloudwatch-agent.json.j2" for the CloudWatch Agent config

-NOTE: This must be a template, as it necessarily contains {{ansible_hostname}}

 Only "amazon-cloudwatch-agent.json.j2" in the given directory will be processed.
 The '.j2' extension will be removed.
 ```